 Spatial fluidity, functionality, and style merged together to give life to Casa Mariela

-The flexible approach of the design studio has allowed for accommodating two bedrooms and two bathrooms upstairs, connected by a wooden walkway overlooking the double-height space.
-The regularly shaped rooms, with their generous dimensions, offer the flexibility to be transformed into a studio, gym, or playroom
+The flexible approach of the design studio has allowed for the organization of two bedrooms and two bathrooms on the upper floor, connected by a wooden walkway overlooking the double-height space, emphasizing the visual continuity between the levels.
+The rooms, characterized by regular shapes and generous dimensions, are designed to offer remarkable versatility, being able to transform into a study, gym, or playroom, adapting to the future needs of the family and changing habits.

 Spatial fluidity, functionality, and style merged together to give life to Casa Mariela